hlef/juliet/README.md

 Juliet uses the python-markdown library for Markdown parsing.
 It is based on the original [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).

-However, Juliet has been implemented so that it doesn't really 'depend' on the Markdown implementation, and it is very easy to change it if you want to use Kramdown, for example.
+Juliet has been implemented so that it doesn't really 'depend' on the Markdown implementation, and it is very easy to change it if you want to use Kramdown, for example.

 ## Contributing